Six people arrested on various charges in Northwest Arkansas

 Arrests

+Eddie Higgins, 41, of 906 Holcomb St. in Springdale, was arrested Wednesday in connection with possession of methamphetamine or cocaine with purpose to deliver.
+Higgins was being held Thursday in the Washington County Detention Center on $1,500 bond.

-Bryce Sarver, 51, of 1122 N. Personal Drive in Fayetteville, was arrested Friday in connection with possession of drugs with intent to deliver.
-Sarver was being held Monday in the Washington County Detention Center on $5,000 bond.
+Kori Ceola, 48, of 2361 Rimrock Ave. in Springdale, was arrested Wednesday in connection with possession of methamphetamine or cocaine with purpose to deliver.
+Ceola was being held Thursday in the Washington County Detention Center on $25,000 bond.

 Fayetteville

-Logan Dorman, 22, of 4383 E. Falcon Drive in Fayetteville, was arrested Friday in connection with possession of drugs with intent to deliver.
-Dorman was released Saturday from the Washington County Detention Center on $5,000 bond.
+Jesse Caler, 31, of 4797 W. Weir Road in Fayetteville, was arrested Wednesday in connection with failure to register as a sex offender and living near a school or daycare.
+Caler was being held Thursday in the Washington County Detention Center on $10,000 bond.

-Jacob Michaelis, 20, of 807 W. Price Lane in Rogers, was arrested Saturday in connection with domestic battering.
-Michaelis was being held Monday in the Benton County Jail with no bond set.

-Alejandro Torres, 28, of 1918 S. O St. in Rogers, was arrested Sunday in connection with battery.
-Torres was being held Monday in the Benton County Jail with no bond set.
+Michael Preston, 43, of 3767 Tanyard Drive in Fayetteville, was arrested Thursday in connection with internet stalking of a child and sexual indecency with a child.
+Preston was being held Thursday in the Benton County Jail with no bond set.

 Springdale

-Talmadge Ramsey, 21, of 1103 S.W.
-Apache Lane in Bentonville, was arrested Friday in connection with kidnapping.
-Ramsey was released Sunday from the Washington County Detention Center on $25,000 bond.
+Luis Gonzalez-Laguna, 22, of 2124 N. 48th St. in Springdale, was arrested Wednesday in connection with sexual assault.
+Gonzalez-Laguna was released Thursday from the Washington County Detention Center on $15,000 bond.

-James Clinger, 72, of 1406 Christian Ave. in Springdale, was arrested Saturday in connection with domestic battering and false imprisonment.
-Clinger was released Sunday from the Washington County Detention Center on $1,500 bond.
+Timothy Walters, 55, of 263 Northwood Ave. in West Fork, was arrested Wednesday in connection with sexual assault and voyeurism.
+Walters was being held Thursday in the Washington County Detention Center on $50,000 bond.